AxelWalthelm/ContourTracing/README.md

 In both algorithms we know a pixel is part of the traced contour when we reach it.
 This information is contained in each rule: P1, P2, P3, EL, and EF go to a different pixel, but PN and ER do not.

 In the given FECTS implementation a pixel is emitted into the traced contour when we leave the pixel.
 This allows for efficient suppression of border-only pixels.
-Pixel-based analysis can only suppress pixels that are *at* the border, while edge-based analysis allows to suppress pixels where the contour only follows the image border, while keeping those pixels where the contour reaches or leaves the image border.
-If you are not interested in this feature, the implementation may be slightly simplified by emitting pixels when reaching the pixel, but then the start pixel may be at the end of the contour.
+Pixel-based analysis can only suppress pixels that are *at* the border, while **edge-based analysis allows to suppress pixels where the contour only follows the image border, while keeping those pixels where the contour reaches or leaves the image border**.
+If you are not interested in this feature, the implementation may be minimally simplified by emitting pixels when they are reached.
+(But consider if you want the start pixel to be emitted at the end.)

 ### Choosing the Start State

-According to [A. Ghuneim](https://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/theomain.html#restrict) Pavlidis' algorithm needs a start pixel, that is foreground and has a background pixel to its left.
-In the edge based view that means we have to start on an upward edge.
+According to [A. Ghuneim](https://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/theomain.html#restrict) Pavlidis' algorithm needs a start pixel that is foreground and has a background pixel to its left.
+In the edge-based view that means we have to start on an upward edge.
 Adjusting the algorithm for the 3 other start directions is probably easy, but there are still start pixels that will terminate early before the full contour is traced.

 According to the GitHub project [geocontour](https://github.com/benkrichman/geocontour) Pavlidis' algorithm also has problems "capturing inside corners".